 Echocardiography is also used to assess proper valve function and detect congenital heart defects in utero.
 Both standard echocardiography and Doppler echocardiography are used, depending on the information needed.

-In standard echocardiography, a black and white image is produced in real time that allows for an accurate assessment of chamber size and thickness.
+In standard echocardiography, a black and white image is produced in real-time, allowing for an accurate assessment of chamber size and thickness.

 Transesophageal Echocardiography (TEE)

 The ribs often obstruct the view of the heart during electrocardiography.
-In such cases, a transesophageal echocardiography may be used.
-This procedure differs from the transthoracic echocardiography described above, in that a transducer is guided down the patient’s esophagus, nearer to the heart, to obtain a clearer picture.
+In such cases, transesophageal echocardiography may be used.
+This procedure differs from the transthoracic echocardiography described above in that a transducer is guided down the patient’s esophagus, nearer to the heart, to obtain a clearer picture.